jasinmachkour/tlars/README.md

 ## Quick Start
-In the following, we illustrate the basic usage of the tlars package to perform variable selection in sparse and high-dimensional regression settings using the T-LARS algorithm.
+In the following, we illustrate the basic usage of the 'tlars' package to perform variable selection in sparse and high-dimensional regression settings using the T-LARS algorithm.

 1. **First**, we generate a high-dimensional Gaussian data set with sparse support: